benhills/CodingBootCamp/README.md

 *last edited: Spring 2022*

 This course is designed for students who are new to scientific research.
-The goal is to teach the tools that they will need to be successful as an undergraduate researcher.
-I am teaching this in four half-days over two weeks, with students assigned 'homework' to get their personal research environment setup between sessions.
+The goal is to teach the tools that you will need to be successful as an undergraduate researcher.
+I am teaching this in four half-days over two weeks, with some assigned 'homework' to get your personal research environment setup between sessions.

 ## Day 1 - Basics